🇧🇸Abaco

 You don’t need any of that stuff to appreciate a few minutes here, though, especially if you know a bit of Ye Olde Gaol’s history.

-According to the local Architectural Preservation Foundation, the jail complex is among the oldest sets of buildings on Green Turtle Cay, probably predating all of the New Plymouth we introduced you to earlier this week.
-The original jail was built in the early 1800’s and was apparently much larger than what remains today.
+According to the local Architectural Preservation Foundation, the jail complex is among the oldest sets of buildings on Green Turtle Cay.
+The original jail was built in the early 1800s.
+That earliest version was much larger than what remains today.

 That original structure was destroyed by a hurricane in 1932, leaving the curious historic attraction you can find there today.